pivot-access-ltd/bma-offline-docs/src/using-jq-with-the-maas-cli-6027.md

 maas admin machines read | jq '(.[] | [.hostname, .status_name])'
 ```

-This command essentially tells jq to do the same thing as last time, but also collect the value of the key “status<sub>name</sub>” for each machine.
+This command essentially tells jq to do the same thing as last time, but also collect the value of the key “status_name” for each machine.
 The results looks something like this:

 ```nohighlight